 What is a speeding ticket?

 In PGL galas, every race has a time limit on it.
 If the swimmer records a time that is faster than the time limit, they are disqualified!
 It sounds strange, but this prevents events being won by the massive city clubs and gives us smaller clubs a fighting chance!
-Don’t be scared to swim too fast – you’re unlikely to get a speeding ticket, but if you do, it just means you’re too good for PGL!
+It is also a great competition to allow the club to develop our swimmers and give them vital experience of competing.

 What are summer/winter champs and how do I enter?

 Summer and Winter championships are both intra-club competitions – swimmers within ESC compete against each other to get used to a competitive environment.
 The summer champs are focussed on shorter distances and all times are recorded on swim club manager.
-Winter champs are focussed on longer distances and tend to be for older/more experienced swimmers.
+Winter champs are focussed on longer distances.

-Entry forms are sent out via email, with full details on the events,the rules and how to enter.
+Entry forms are sent out via SCM, with full details on the events, the rules and how to enter.

 What are open meets, and should I enter them?